There are lots of different opinions as to which improvements will add value to your home.

 If you’re keen to improve the value of your home, make sure you’ve done your sums before you start any work.

-While renovations and conversions can definitely add value to your home, you want to check that you’ll make a good return on your investment.
+While renovations and conversions can definitely add value to your home, there's no guarantee.